topninja/shoppingAndroidApp/README.md

 And you must make mockup database for this project.

-This launched on google play store.
+This app launched on google play store.